+HDACi should have low toxicity to normal mammalian cells.
 To test the potential toxicity of the in vitro active PROTACs, cytotoxicity tests were performed on human embryonic kidney-derived HEK293 cells.
-As shown in Table 5, the HDAC8 inhibitors and PROTACs showed weak to no cytotoxic effects against HEK293 cells at a high concentration of 50 μ M.
+The cells were incubated for 48 h with the PROTACsi at a concentration of 50 $\mu$ M, and cell viability was determined by the Alamar Blue assay.
+As shown in Table 2, the HDAC8 inhibitors and PROTACs showed weak to no cytotoxic effects against HEK293 cells at the used concentration of 50 $\mu$ M.